vincelwt/RaspberryCast/README.md

 # RaspberryCast
-> Transform your RaspberryPi into a true Chromecast
+> Transform your Raspberry Pi into a streaming device

 ## Still in Alpha !

 **Supported services:**

-All youtube-dl supported websites: http://rg3.github.io/youtube-dl/supportedsites.html
+It should works with all youtube-dl supported websites: http://rg3.github.io/youtube-dl/supportedsites.html

 Youtube, Soundcloud, Dailymotion, Vimeo, etc...